-Evaluation is one critical element of an Opportunity Culture, used primarily to guide development and career opportunities.
-Great evaluation:
+Evaluation is one critical element of Opportunity Culture implementation, used primarily to guide development and career opportunities.

 - supports on-the-job and long-term development for great teaching